alex-rawlings/baggins/README.md

 functions and scripts in `./code/`

 ## Simulation Workflow
+### For Project 1: Hernquist Spheres
+1. Create the progenitor galaxies using `make_galay.py` in `./code/initialise_scripts`.
+A valid parameter file must be first created.
+2. Set up the merger configuration with a separate merger parameter file, using the script `merger_setup.py`.
+Ensure to pass the option `new`.
+3. Identify the time when the BHs form a bound binary using `check_merger_progress.py <file> -b` in the directory `./code/analysis_scripts`.
+This will produce a plot showing the radial separation of the binaries, as well as the orbital energy of the binary system.
+Those points where the binary energy transitions from $\mathcal{E}>0$ to $\mathcal{E}<0$ are indicated by numbered arrows, and the corresponding times printed to the console.
+The desired time to turn on `Ketju` can thus be found.
+4. Create the children perturbed runs of the main `Gadget` run using the script `merger_setup.py` in `./code/initialise_scripts` with the merger parameter file and one option of:
+    - `bh`: perturb the BHs by a user-defined amount in phase space.
+    - `field`: pertub a single field particle by a user defined amount.
+This generates a set of runs with perturbed phase-space coordinates of the BHs relative to the galaxy centre of mass.
+Other `Gadget paramfile` options may be changed here too (especially $\eta=0.002$).
+5. Run each pertured run with `Ketju`.
+The analytical time to merger can be estimated using `hardening_rates.py` in `./code/analysis_scripts`.
+If the BHs have not merged within the upper limit set by the analytical expectation, the run may need to be terminated.

+### For Project 2: Testing Initial Conditions
 The simulation workflow consists of a number of steps to produce realistic initial conditions for the merger.
 The steps are:
 1. Create the progenitor galaxies using `make_galay.py` in